 - After about 10 minutes, you'll see the fruit breaking down, becoming glossy and leaving residue on the side of the pot.
 Those are signs you are nearly done cooking the preserves.
 To check, keep a plate in the freezer and when you think the jam is ready, pull the plate out and put a dab of jam on it.
 Put it back in the freezer for 1 minute.
 If it wrinkles or stays separated when you push it, it's ready.
 If it falls back on itself, continue to boil the jam a little longer.
 After you make preserves and jams a few times, you will know by the sound of the boiling, what the preserves look like, and how much the mixture has reduced that it's ready to be put in the jars.

 - Once the mixture is ready to go, add the vanilla and mix well.
-Let it boil for another minute and then use your canning funnel or any funnel you have to ladle the preserves into clean, sterilized jars.
+If you want to really heighten the thyme flavor, add the sprigs back in at this point too.
+Let it boil for another minute, remove the thyme sprigs again, and then use your canning funnel or any funnel you have to ladle the preserves into clean, sterilized jars.
 Even when just refrigerating and/or freezing the preserves, you want to start with clean jars and lids.
 A pass through the dishwasher will do the trick.

 Notes